IRBT Investors Have Opportunity to Lead iRobot Corporation Securities Fraud Lawsuit

-LOS ANGELES, April 17, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against iRobot Corporation ("iRobot" or the "Company") (NASDAQ: IRBT).
+BENSALEM, Pa., April 22, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against iRobot Corporation ("iRobot" or the "Company") (NASDAQ: IRBT).

 Class Period: August 5, 2022 – January 26, 2024